Well my major is computer graphics, which kind of just translates to graphic design.

-He's one of the people that I've got the pleasure of meeting while going El Centro and it's like one of the best experiences going there because it's like a really face to face, you can really get to be right incline with these teachers together, and they do a wonderful job of like, coaching you.
+He's one of the people that I've got the pleasure of meeting while going DCCCD and it's like one of the best experiences going there because it's like a really face to face, you can really get to be right incline with these teachers together, and they do a wonderful job of like, coaching you.

 They really, you really feel like they actually care about your future.

 And you really feel like they actually care about how you're getting a skill.